TheScienceGuy01/Programs/README.md

 - The goal is to build a very tall tower using random items given to you, the player.
 You can get more items to build your tower, and as you build higher and higher, you can find floating islands.
 - You will need to balance, stack, and climb your way to the top of the world.
 - It is a smaller project that gives me a break from working on Hopper.
 Hopper took a lot of energy and time, so I decided to work on this game as it has a smaller scope.

 ---

-# <u>Professional Projects (All in the Professional_Projects branch)</u>

----

-### **1. Sunapsis Student Grouper
-- This script identifies which students need to be a part of an AD group created for Sunapsis.
-They will need to be part of this group to log into their Sunapsis student portal.

-### **2. Sunapsis Student XML Creator
-- This script Calls a SQL stored procedure and exports that XML file into the Sunapsis database.

-### **3. Employee Account Creator
-- This is one of the biggest scripts I have written for my position at Cumberland University.
-- This script automates new hire account creation.
-This used to be done by hand, but now it is done with this script.
-- This almost entirely automated the new hire process.

-### **4. AD Exclusions List
-- This script's purpose is to allow the user to enable an alumni user to have access to their account for 1 day.
-- This uses a form interface so the IT Staff member can input the user and it adds them to a list that will be used to keep the user active for 1 day.

-### **<b>NOTE: I wrote many more scripts, but I put the notable ones on here.</b>

----